Chapter 53:

 The Ruby Oracle

-It was a chilly day in March, and I was on the metal bleachers beside the tennis courts.
-The last bell had rung a while ago, and matches were well underway.
-Singles were always first, and, thanks to the new coach, I was placed on doubles this game, so it would be a while yet before it was my time to play.
+It was a chilly spring day, and even with the sun bathing the metal bleachers beside the tennis courts, they still stuck to my bare legs like blocks of ice.
+The last bell had long since rung, and matches were well underway between Principal Catholic High School and our rivals, Modesta Christian.
+Unfortunately, I'd have to wait to play.
+Singles players were always first on the court, and thanks to the new coach, I had been placed on doubles this game, so it would be a while longer before my match was up.

-I watched anxiously, nervous about how my mother would react to the knowledge that I had been ‘demoted’ to a two-person position.
-But that thought would disappear the moment I saw her—the only person who could make the fear and panic melt away.
+I watched anxiously, my body shivering, not from my frigid bench, but from the nerves of how my mother would react to the knowledge that I had been ‘demoted’ to a two-person position.
+I knew how much she despised it when I relied on others, even when I had no say in the matter.
+Luckily, the negative thoughts would disappear the moment I saw her—the only person who could make the fear and panic melt away.

-“Hey, babe,” I replied, briefly ogling her youthful, almond beige face and busty features pushing out of the Catholic School uniform.
+“Hey, babe,” I replied, briefly ogling her youthful, almond beige face and busty features pushing out of the white button-up of the uniform.
 “Spring suits you, cutie.”

-My match eventually came, and I played my heart out.
-I always struggled with doubles, the thought of needing to rely on others to get the job done conflicted with my upbringing.
-Though in the end, while it wasn’t a blowout, we held our own against a tough opponent and ultimately won.
+When my match eventually came, and I separated myself from Bryssa, I felt ready to compete.
+Playing my heart out, I did my best to control the court and make up for my teammates' shortcomings.
+This was one of the reasons I always struggled with doubles.
+The thought of relying on others to get the job done conflicted with my do-it-yourself upbringing, which meant I had to work twice as hard to maintain my high standard of competitiveness.
+But, in the end, while it wasn’t a blowout, we held our own against a tough opponent and ultimately won.

 “Tahvin, what was that?!”
 My mother screamed at me.